-Upon learning of this issue, we contained the threat by disabling all unauthorized access to our network, shut down all servers, and immediately commenced a prompt and thorough investigation.
+Upon learning of this issue, we contained the threat by disabling all unauthorized access to our network, restored all encrypted data, and immediately commenced a prompt and thorough investigation.
 As part of our investigation, we have been working very closely with external cybersecurity professionals experienced in handling these types of incidents.
-Though the investigation is ongoing, Burrelles determined on March 29, 2022 that the perpetrator may have removed certain files and folders from the network that contain personal information belonging to both current and former employees.
+Though the investigation is ongoing, JOH determined on June 21, 2022 that the perpetrator may have removed certain files and folders from the network, that contain your information.